-B. Flow Drop Attack
+B. Packet Flow Attack

-When the attacker drops an entire flow, clearly the detection probability depends on the number of switches traversed before and after the attack (k_1,k_2) .
-By hashing the packet's payload, we obtain random per packet values.
-Hence, the detection of each packet in the flow is (ideally) an independent trial, each with a success probability P{pa} .
-Therefore, the detection probability of the entire attack describes a geometric distribution.
-The expected number of dropped packets till detection is $1/P{pa}$.
-The detection time is then the product of the average flow rate and $1/P{pa}$.
+When the attacker attacks (drops or injects) multiple packets of the same flow they also share the same path and attack location expressed by (k_1, k_2) .
+Assuming the packets have uniformly distributed hash values, the detection of each packet in the flow is (ideally) an independent trial, each with a success probability P which is either P{pa} or P{ia} depending on hash assignment.
+Therefore, the number of attacked packets till detection follows a geometric distribution with expected value 1/P and the expected detection time can be derived by the product of the average flow rate and 1/P.